riadjoseph/royal-giraffe/src/pages/products/plant1.md

 ---
 id: '1'
 price: '495'
-title: Audit SEO - 5 jours
+title: Full SEO Audit
 description: >-
   A full SEO audit for your web site, whether a content only site or e-commerce, during which we will identify current strengths and challenges, and put in place an action plan along with its KPIs and budget, that will help you reach your business objectives.
 featured: true
 order: 1
 category: src/pages/category/bigplants.md